What are those barrels supposed to be made of?

 Film — Animated

-- In the animated movie of The King and I, the prince and the servant girl fall into a river of lava that doesn't burn them, and they just keep swimming in it.
+- In The King and I, the prince and the servant girl fall into a river of lava that doesn't burn them, and they just keep swimming in it.

 - Averted in Fantasia.
 The lava in The Rite of Spring segment is very viscous and thick, and is not exactly nice to whatever it encounters.